corda/corda-docs-portal/content/en/platform/corda/4.13/enterprise/notary/installing-jpa.md

 Some information specific to the configuration of the JPA notary to interact with Oracle RAC is covered below.

-### Database setup
+### Setting up the Oracle RAC database

 R3 recommends that a pluggable database be created to house the notary data.
-This can be done by opening a terminal window on the Oracle machine and running the following command in order to start sqlplus, the Oracle SQL command line tool.
+This can be done by opening a terminal window on the Oracle machine and running the following command in order to start SQL*Plus, the Oracle SQL command line tool.

 ```bash